sjmikler/pytorch-symbolic/docs/README.md

 **See more examples in [Quick Start](https://pytorch-functional.readthedocs.io/en/latest/quick_start/).**

-### New in 1.0.0:
+### New in 0.3.0:

-In the new API you can create functional model just like in tensorflow, by calling a layer with a placeholder as an argument.
+In the new API you can create functional model just like in tensorflow, by calling the layer with a placeholder as an argument.
+Works with multiple arguments as well!
+You can mix new and old API.

 ```py
 >>> from torch import nn
 >>> from pytorch_functional import Input, FunctionalModel